Overview

 oncoPoS relevant functions.

 To proceed with the PoS estimation, an industry benchmark is required as well.
-We’ll assume that, without considering specific design features of this trial, there is a 50% chance that such trial will be successful.
+We treat the benchmark as a random variable , reflecting uncertainty in the prior probability of trial success.
+Without considering the specific design features of this trial, we assume there is a 50% chance that such a trial will be successful, i.e., , with a default variance of .

 No earlier study data